blaisdelllab/P034/README.md

-# P034 - The Role of Post-Choice Feedback in Learning a MTO Task
+# P034 - The Role of Post-Choice Feedback in Learning a DMTO Task
 This is the main code for Cyrus Kirkman and Dr. Li Fang's P034b project studying the role of feedback upon response accuracy (and maybe learning acquisition) in a delayed many-to-one task (DMTO).
 It is an alternative approach to the